 GPUDirect is a research system from NVIDIA to be made available via the NVIDIA DGX-2 appliance platform.
 To review more information, check out this blog.

 As of this writing, the Samsung SmartSSD Drive is a development system, with components available later this year.
 The drive will be available as a PCIe-pluggable platform.
-To learn more about Samsung SmartSSD Drive, check out the Solution Brief here.
+To learn more about Samsung SmartSSD Drive, check out the eBook here.